jamescurran/jamescurran.github.io/_posts/2023-11-26-oregon-trail-project-1-text.md

 And those pretty much handled everything I needed for Oregon Trail.

-**And the rabbit hole got deeper...**
+## And the rabbit hole got deeper ##

 While that was enough, I wasn't quite satisfied.
 I really should to something for headers, but we can't change the font size in text mode, but SpectreConsole did have a feature called `Figlet` which could be used.
 And both MarkDown and Spectre had Tables, and Code Samples.

 But, the problem here is that those features didn't use the markup style the other features did.
 Using the advanced features entails creating a object and rendering it, which didn't really play well with the markup style.
 After playing around for much too long, I decided to give up of those, and come back to them later.

 The code for this is available at: https://github.com/jamescurran/Markdig.SpectreConsole